jamesrknox/samples/docs/contributing.md

 Git doesn't store empty directories, so such directories that need to be part of the sample should include an empty .gitignore file.

+## Images

+We need to support viewing documents in github, studio and maven generated site documentation.
+Unfortunately, the location of images for these cases differ.
+Hence we should :

+* markdown files are stored in src/site/markdown
+* images are stored in src/site/markdown/images
+* a soft link is added from src/site/resources/images to src/site/markdown/images
+* links to images in markdown files are of the format **\!\[Alt Text\]\(images/MyImage.png\)**

 ## Index

 Jenkins will re-generate README.md files based on the pom.xml metadata.